king-oldmate/FEM-country-rest-with-theme-switcher/README.md

 ### Continued development

 Still need to work on utilising APIs, it just hasn't clicked for me yet.
+Encapsulating it is also something I'd like to do.

 ### Useful resources

 - [Easy Dark Mode](https://css-tricks.com/easy-dark-mode-and-multiple-color-themes-in-react/) - This article made the first time I implemented a theme switcher (this project) a breeze.
 - [Thousands Separator](https://code-boxx.com/add-comma-to-numbers-javascript/) - Before I searched for this I was worried I'd have to write up a function to split and count and join and nope this was all I needed, `toLocaleString("en-US")`, sweet.
+- [React loop through Object](https://bobbyhadz.com/blog/react-loop-through-object) - I occasionally struggle with objects and getting the right method, and this helped a lot with these nested objects and finding what I needed.

 ## Author